 Applicants must present five Grade 12 courses including English, with a minimum average of 60%.
 This average will be calculated on the final grades for these courses as they appear on the final, official transcript.
 In provinces where provincial testing for a course is optional, the grade used will be the higher of the school grade or the blended grade.
+Students who have taken SAT tests before February 2016 must present for admission a minimum score of 1500 or higher, with no section having a score less than 400.
+If the SAT test was taken in March 2016 or later, the applicant must present for admission a minimum score of 1100, with no section lower than 550.
+Students who have taken ACT tests must present for admission a score of 20, with no individual section having a score lower than 20.

 Of the four courses presented besides Grade 12 English, at least three must come from the standard list on page 16.
 The remaining course may be any distinct academic or non-academic grade 12 course carrying normal course weight and which is neither a Special Projects nor a Work Experience course.
-Two courses of lower course weight may be substituted for this fifth course.
+Two courses of lower course weight may be substituted for this fifth course